 Australia - Unemployment

-FocusEconomics panelists expect the unemployment rate to average 5.0% in 2019, unchanged from last month’s forecast, and 5.1% in 2020.
+FocusEconomics panelists expect the unemployment rate to average 5.2% in 2019, up 0.1 percentage points from last month’s estimate, and also 5.2% in 2020.

 Australia - Unemployment Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Australia Bureau of Statistics and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial